Toya raises $4M after Miraculous Ladybug crosses 200M plays on Roblox

 “Everyone is taking the creator economy very seriously,” said CEO Anat Shperling in an interview with GamesBeat.
 “It’s not just amateur playtime.”

 The raise comes at a critical time for Toya and the broader Roblox ecosystem.
-Since the beginning of the year, Toya’s user base has grown more than 100 times.
+Since the beginning of the year, Toya’s player base has grown more than 100 times.
 The new funding will help Toya enhance the company’s current product offering, integrate new titles onto its growing platform and expand its hiring and partnerships efforts, Shperling said.

 “There’s a lot we want to experiment with on the platform,” said Shperling.
 “The metaverse brings new opportunities, and the success of Miraculous Ladybug has given us the appetite to experiment even further, with more features and ideas that we want to implement in the new titles.”